Technology has changed the way we travel.

 It allows you to download entire regions to you phone, meaning you can use the maps offline, which saves hefty roaming bills when you get home.

 The maps are open source, meaning users have added everything from great restaurants to local landmarks.
-You can also save points of interest to build your own itinerary the you get to a destination.
+You can also save points of interest to build your own itinerary.

-We used this multiple times a day on our sabbatical, even using it to navigate us on a 300k road trip around Northern Thailand.
+We used this multiple times a day on our sabbatical, even using it to navigate us on a 300km road trip around Northern Thailand.
 It didn’t let us down once.

 4) Google Translate

-Google Translate is incredible useful to have on your phone for travel in Asia.
+Google Translate is incredibly useful to have on your phone for travel in Asia.

 Whilst we learnt a few key phrases in each language, and English is spoken widely, there are times (especially in rural areas) where you will need some help.
 This is where Google Translate is a lifesaver.

-This app got us out of trouble when we were at a guesthouse in the middle of mountains and there was no water.
-It also allowed me to have an entire football related conversation with a cab driver who spoke very little English, which made both his and my day!
+This app got us out of trouble when we were at a guesthouse in the middle of the mountains and there was no water.
+It also allowed me to have an entire football-related conversation with a cab driver who spoke very little English, which made both his and my day!

 When you do have WiFi you can also use the camera feature, holding over text which will convert it back into English in front of your eyes.
 Incredible!